bbhunter/maskcat/docs/SWAP_AND_MUTATE.md

 ```

 ### Swapping Text
-Maskcat can be used to subsititute text from `stdin` with items from a file
+Maskcat can be used to substitute text from `stdin` with items from a file
 based on masks.
 This will transform the strings into masks and find masks where
 the substring is allowed.
 If allowed a token swap is made and the new string is
 created.